ManuelCecere/SentimentAnalysis/README.md

 # SentimentAnalysis
 Sentiment analysis performed on drugs reviews using the Perceptron Algorithm.
-More information about this project can be found in the report.

-I've uploaded the project's source file.
-It should be enough modify the directories where necessary.
-Here's the dataset link http://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29
+It should be enough to modify the directories where necessary, more information about this project can be found in the report.
+Here's the dataset link http://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29.

+Libraries used:
+Scikit-learn,Pandas,Numpy

 References: